Dry Mouth Guide

 Dry mouth is caused when the salivary glands in the mouth don’t make enough saliva to keep your mouth properly hydrated.
-These glands may not work properly as the result of many different causes.
+These glands may not work properly as a result of many different causes.

 If you don’t keep your body properly hydrated by drinking enough water and staying away from too much soda and other drinks you can cause dry mouth.

-Chemotherapy drugs has a large effect on this, it can change the nature of saliva and the amount produced.
+Chemotherapy drugs have a large effect on this, it can change the nature of saliva and the amount produced.
 However, this may be temporary due to normal salivary flow returning after treatment is completed.
 Radiation treatments to your head and neck can damage your salivary glands, causing a marked decrease in saliva production.
 However, this may be temporary or permanent, depending on the dose of the radiation and the area treated.

 There are hundreds of medications which produce dry mouth as a side effect.
-There are also types to cause problems are some of the drugs used to treat depression, high blood pressure and anxiety, as well as some antihistamines, decongestants, muscle relaxants and pain medications.
+There are also types to cause problems are some of the drugs used to treat depression, high blood pressure and anxiety, as well as some antihistamines, decongestants, muscle relaxants, and pain medications.

 Older people experience this condition as they age.
 There are also factors that contribute to this, which include the use of certain medications, changes in the body’s ability to process medication, inadequate nutrition, and having long-term health problems.